Blackbeard1st/PWLISTGEN-V2/README.md

-# bbpassgen
+# wifiwordlistgen
 Blackbeard's random password generator WPA/WPA2

 Get ready, make a git clone or Download the zip

 Now write in Terminal Linux/Mac:

-g++ bbpassgen.cpp -o bbpassgen
+g++ wifiwordlistgen.cpp -o wifiwordlistgen

-./bbpassgen
+./wifiwordlistgen

  ***This is the Programm***
 _____________________________________________________________________________________________